ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-6. How do you trim whitespace from the right side of the first name in the Worker table?
+Q. How do you trim whitespace from the right side of the first name in the Worker table?

 <details ><summary><b>Answer</b></summary>
     <p>